chandantiwari/mindmeld/README.txt

 print mindmeld.describe(res)
 ```

-## Lewi Files
+##Lewi Files

 All code pertaining to Lewi number generation are under jlewi
 subfolder.
 This is a Java project, see its README for further info.

-## Machine Learning
+##Machine Learning

 Scripts names celebpred*.py demonstrate some machine learning
 techniques on the data.
-It would be very interesting being able to
-predict a person's MBTI type given their base astrological data.
+ML code attempts to predict a person's MBTI
+type given their base astrological data which would prove
+pseudoscience - science connection. on ~400 records with 4% random
+test split we are able to get 60% AUC, for predicting top two MBTI
+function for a person.
+This results are promising.
+More data would
+definitely make a positive difference.

 One example uses Gradient Boosted Reg Trees, for this dload Github
 project xgboost.